ishswar/katacoda-scenarios/cka-ha-control-planes/intro.md

 1. Create few **Pods**
 1. Try out **Failover** and see HA is indeed working

-At he end our setup should look like this :
+At the end our setup should look like this :

 ![HA Setup in Katacoda](./assets/Kubernetes_HA_Control_plane_setup_on_Katacoda.png)